joonanlab/joonanlab.github.io/team/chanwoong.md

 photo: chanwoong.png
 ---

-  Chanwoong is interested in the co-expression gene network in various cancer types.
-Co-supervised with prof. Sungeun Kim, Chanwoong is working on weighted correlation network analysis of genes using RNA-sequencing dataset from lung squamous cell carcinoma and adenocarcinoma.
-He aims to find the network of genes underlying cell death in cancer cells, especially ferroptosis.
+Chanwoong is interested in systems biological networks underlying in cancer biology.
+He is currently working on multi-omics analysis of Korean Lung Cancer cohort.
+By integrating genomic, transcriptomic, proteomic, and clinical profiles of the cancer cohort, he aims to find the key variables that can provide pathophysiological insights on understanding and treating lung cancer.

 ### Education & Training
 - BSc, Biosystem and Biomedical Sciences, Korea University, South Korea (expected 2021)